Axis ship-watching activities in the Gibraltar area: Operation Bodden

 Kim Philby of MI6 kept watch on Abwehr operations and consulted R. V. Jones, the Assistant Director of Intelligence (Science) at the Air Ministry.
 Jones inferred that Bodden was a plot to install an "infra-red burglar alarm" to count ships into and out of the Mediterranean.
 It appeared that there would be three parallel infra-red searchlight barrages, just west of Perejil Island, shining north towards Algeciras.
 The strait there was about 10 mi across and Jones thought that the method could be unreliable because of twinkling just above the sea.
 A bigger infra-red detector with a longer range was to be set up near Algeciras pointing south to detect hot spots on ships such as funnels.
 If the devices became operational, the Navy would have to lag ship funnels or send decoys back and forth.

 On 7 March, the authorities at Gibraltar were warned by the Admiralty that ships operating near the territory could be tracked at night.
-In May 1942, the Chiefs of Staff Committee discussed attacking the sites by bombardments from submarines or raids by Combined Operations units.
+In May 1942, the Chiefs of Staff Committee discussed bombarding the sites from submarines or raids by Combined Operations Headquarters.
 It was eventually decided to not attack the sites, for fear that it would provoke a Spanish attack on Gibraltar and the British Ambassador to Spain, Sir Samuel Hoare, was briefed on the scientific aspects of the German operation, without leaving clues that the source was Ultra and directed to raise the matter with the Spanish Government.
 Hoare insisted on meeting Franco to discuss the new ship-watching stations.
 During their discussion on 27 May, Hoare presented a detailed account of German activities in Spain and indicated that petrol supplied by Allied countries had been used as part of the construction of the facilities.
 Franco denied that the network existed and claimed that the German personnel were providing technical assistance to Spanish coastal artillery batteries.
 Franco inferred that the ambassador's comments were a threat to cut off the supply of petrol and promised to conduct a personal inquiry into the matter.
-Franco met with the head of the Abwehr, Admiral Wilhelm Canaris, in June and directed that the stations be closed.
+Franco met with the head of Abwehr, Admiral Wilhelm Canaris, in June and directed that the stations be closed.